tapyu/to-rm-courses/numerical-methods/README.md

 # Numerical methods

-Bibliography:
+Main bibliography:
 - Chapra, S., 2011.
 Applied Numerical Methods with MATLAB for Engineers and Scientists.
 McGraw Hill.
+Other sources:
+- Kreyszig, E., Stroud, K. and Stephenson, G., 2008.
+Advanced engineering mathematics: ODEs (Part A, chap 1-6) and PDE (chapter 12)
 - Goodfellow, I., Bengio, Y. and Courville, A., 2016.
 Deep learning.
-MIT press.
-Only the part about automatic differentiation (sec 6.5.9)
+MIT press: Only the part about automatic differentiation (sec 6.5.9)

 ## Useful resouces
 - [Awesome STEM academy].